 When you’re stressed out, that feeling doesn’t have to dictate your happiness, limit your possibilities, or keep you stuck anywhere you don’t want to be.
 Rather than avoiding the source of our stress, let’s try greeting it with a non-judgmental stance, a growth mindset, and a grateful attitude.

 “You cannot find peace by avoiding life.” – Virginia Woolf

-The above quote is one of my favorites, because it means that we must move through it in order to move past it; we must feel it to heal it; we must face our fears if we would claim our power.
-When we’re stressed out — and if we are to have peace within ourselves — these are the things we want to be doing.
+The above quote is one of my favorites, because it means that we must move through it in order to move past it; we must feel it to heal it; we must face our fears if we’re going to claim our power.
+When we’re stressed out–and if we want to have peace within ourselves–we need to be present with it all.

 Last week’s post covered the first ten things to remember when we feel stressed out: